Baba Joon: Plot

-The film tells the story of a Jewish-Iranian family of three generations in an agricultural settlement in the Negev, where all the inhabitants immigrated from Iran.
+The film tells the story of a Jewish-Iranian family of three generations in an agricultural settlement in the Negev, where all the inhabitants immigrated from Iran, led by the family patriarch Yitzchak (Navid Negahban).
 Yitzchak runs a turkey farm that he took over from his father.
 His 13-year-old son Moti is supposed to take over the business one day, but he is not interested in poultry and would rather become a car mechanic instead.
-The unresolved future of the business and a visit from Jitzchak's brother from the USA exacerbate the already existing tensions between the immigrant (parents and grandparents) and Israeli-born generations.
+This causes conflict among the family, which intensifies during a visit by the uncle, Dariush (Priborz David Dian), who lives in America after rebelling against his conservative father.

+The passive mother of the family (Wiz Elliot Spabby) tries to bridge the gaps between the family members.